aws-powertools/powertools-lambda-python/docs/core/logger.md

 ---8<-- "examples/logger/src/enabling_boto_logging.py"
 ```

-### How can I enable Powertools logging for imported libraries?
+### How can I enable Powertools for AWS Lambda (Python) logging for imported libraries?

 You can copy the Logger setup to all or sub-sets of registered external loggers.
 Use the `copy_config_to_registered_logger` method to do this.